What is ChristianaCare?

 How long have we been involved in graduate medical education?

-- There are 289 residents and fellows in our allopathic and osteopathic residency and fellowship programs.
+- There are approximately 280 total residents and fellows in our residency and fellowship programs.

 Are residents/fellows required to teach and are there medical students to teach?

-- We are also a branch campus for the Sidney Kimmel Medical College of the Thomas Jefferson University.
-Up to 30 medical students live and complete their entire third and fourth year curriculum in Delaware.
+- As a branch campus for the Sidney Kimmel Medical College of the Thomas Jefferson University, we have up to 30 medical students live and complete their entire third and fourth year curriculum in Delaware.

 - Many of our program directors and faculty are known regionally and nationally as leaders in their respective specialties and have national positions that include the Accreditation Council of Graduate Medical Education.